kingstondoesit/Nodemailer-Client/README.md

 ## Features

-- Sends an HTML email using popular SMTP services, including Gmail, Yahoo, Outlook, ProtonMail, and Zoho.
+- Sends HTML emails using popular SMTP services, including Gmail, Yahoo, Outlook, ProtonMail, and Zoho.
 - Handles authentication errors and DNS lookup failures.
 - Logs all email-related events to a file for debugging or audit purposes.
 - Utilizes environment variables for secure email credentials management.